-The following are not eligible for fellowships: Rotarians; honorary Rotarians; employees of a club, district, or other Rotary entity, including Rotary International; spouses, lineal descendants (children or grandchildren by blood, legal adoption, or marriage without adoption), spouses of lineal descendants, or ancestors (parent or grandparent by blood) of any living person in the foregoing categories.
-However, such individuals are eligible to apply for the short-term professional development program at Chulalongkorn University in Bangkok.
+The following are not eligible for fellowships: Rotarians; employees of a club, district, or other Rotary entity, including Rotary International; spouses, lineal descendants (children or grandchildren by blood, legal adoption, or marriage without adoption), spouses of lineal descendants, or ancestors (parent or grandparent by blood) of any living person in the foregoing categories.
+However, such individuals are eligible to apply for the short-term professional development program at Chulalongkorn University in Bangkok and, if selected, are responsible for paying all tuition and fees associated with their participation.